Understanding Your Home Energy Bill

 The Energy Price Cap places a limit on the amount suppliers can charge domestic customers for gas and electricity.
 The price cap aims to reflect wholesale prices and protect customers on default standard variable tariffs from sudden price hikes.

 In April 2022, the Energy Price Cap was increased by £693 to £1,971 for the average household.
 However, it’s important to bear in mind that this is not the maximum your household can be charged.
 If you use a high amount of energy, you may pay more than the set price cap.

-The price cap is reviewed every 6 months and is expected to increase again in October 2022 to around £2,800.
+The price cap is reviewed every 6 months and was expected to increase again in October 2022 before the announcement of the energy price guarantee.

-With prices increasing, customers may be tempted to move to a fixed price tariff to avoid any upcoming hikes.
+As prices increase, customers may be tempted to move to a fixed price tariff to avoid any upcoming hikes.
+This is only a good strategy in certain situations.

-However, it’s important to remember that the price cap does not affect fixed price deals.
-This means that many suppliers have set fixed price deals well above the current price cap to make up for a shortfall from standard variable deals.
+However, it’s important to remember that we don't know what will happen post-2024 when the energy price guarantee is set to end.
+In normal circumstances, the price cap does not affect fixed rate deals.
+As a result, may suppliers had set fixed price deals well above the price cap to make up for a shortfall from standard variable deals.

 Historically, standard variable tariffs have been some of the most expensive home energy tariffs on the market.
-Yet as the price doesn’t affect fixed price deals, energy suppliers are increasing these tariff prices significantly.
+Yet as the price cap doesn’t affect fixed price deals in normal circumstances, energy suppliers are increasing these tariff prices significantly.

 With the cost of energy continuing to increase, energy suppliers are aiming to protect themselves by setting high rates on new fixed price tariffs.
 Agreeing to a new fixed energy tariff now could leave you paying more than you need to for your home energy.